bentoml/BentoML/docs/source/index.rst

 `BentoML <https://github.com/bentoml/BentoML>`_
 is an open-source platform for **high-performance machine learning model serving**.
+It makes it easy to build production API endpoint for your ML model and supports all major machine learning frameworks, including Tensorflow, Keras, PyTorch, XGBoost, scikit-learn, fastai and more.

+BentoML comes with a high-performance API model server with adaptive micro-batching support, bringing the advantage of batch processing to online serving workloads.
+It also provides batch serving, model management and model deployment functionality, which gives ML teams an end-to-end model serving solution, with DevOps best practices baked in.

+💻 Get started with BentoML: :ref:`Quickstart Guide <getting-started-page>`.

+👩‍💻 Star/Watch/Fork the `BentoML Github Repository <https://github.com/bentoml/BentoML>`_.

+👉 Join the `BentoML Slack community <https://join.slack.com/t/bentoml/shared_invite/enQtNjcyMTY3MjE4NTgzLTU3ZDc1MWM5MzQxMWQxMzJiNTc1MTJmMzYzMTYwMjQ0OGEwNDFmZDkzYWQxNzgxYWNhNjAxZjk4MzI4OGY1Yjg>`_ to hear about the latest development updates.

 What does BentoML do?
 ---------------------

+TLDR:

 * Turn your ML model into production API endpoint with just a few lines of code
 * Support all major machine learning training frameworks